clvrmktg/clvr/content/about-us/_index.md

 [[faqs.items]]
 question = "How long does it take to build a website?" answer = "A typical 1–5 page site takes 2–4 weeks, while larger or more customized projects may take longer.
-We’ll provide a clear timeline before starting."
+We'll provide a clear timeline before starting."

 [[faqs.items]]
 question = "Do you provide ongoing support after launch?"